 Equivalence partitioning is a method intended to determine test cases.
 It is a black-box test design technique aimed at lowering the number of test cases that must be developed and executed, whilst maintaining sufficient test coverage.
-The process focuses on identifying sets of equivalent data (each of which makes the application behave just the same and yield the same output) and dividing (partitioning) them into subset of all possible test cases that are most likely to detect defects in the application’s functionality.
+The process focuses on identifying sets of equivalent data (each of which makes the application behave just the same and yield the same output) and dividing (partitioning) them into a subset of all possible test cases that are most likely to detect defects in the application’s functionality.

-Boundary value analysis is a specification based testing technique which allows to select the specific values that lie along the boundary cases of the equivalence classes.
+Boundary value analysis is a specification based testing technique which allows selecting the specific values that lie along the boundary cases of the equivalence classes.
 This is also a black box test design approach which makes it easier to identify the sets of redundant test cases and select test cases that are most likely to find a problem.

 Domain analysis, domain testing is one of the most widely practiced and commonly taught software testing techniques based on the equivalence class & boundary value analyses.
-It allows to create successful test cases which affect several parameters (variables) simultaneously (including interdependence of these parameters).
+It allows creating successful test cases which affect several parameters (variables) simultaneously (including interdependence of these parameters).
 This technique also describes approaches to the selection of a minimum set of demonstration test cases from the entire set of possible test cases.

 Assurance testing services can range from custom validation to predictive analytics and specialized testing.
 These are designed to deliver top performance, engaging customer experience and, of course, cut maintenance costs.